OpenBookPublishers/cover-trimmer/README.md

     -v /path/to/cover.pdf:/cover/cover.pdf \
     -v /path/to/out/:/cover/out \
     -e cover_type=royaloctavo \
+    -e OUTPUT_WIDTH=1200 \
     openbookpublishers/cover-trimmer
 ```
 where:

  - `/path/to/cover.pdf` is the path of the input cover;
  - `/path/to/out/` is the path to the output directory;
- - `cover_type` environment variable is the name of the trimming preset you require, picking from the ones reported in the `config.json` config file.
+ - `cover_type` environment variable is the name of the trimming preset you require, picking from the ones reported in the `config.json` config file;
+ - `OUTPUT_WITH` environment variable defines the width of the output image.

 # Personalization
 ## Cover size